jared0801/AngularKanban/README.md

 # Setup
 You will need Node installed on your computer and to create your own Firebase project.

-Start by installing the dependencies
+You will need to start by setting up firebase
 ```
-npm i
+npm i -g firebase-tools
+firebase login
+firebase init
 ```

-Then create a secrets.ts file in the /src/environments/ folder and enter your Firebase configuration
+Create a secrets.ts file in the /src/environments/ folder and enter your Firebase configuration
 ```
 export const env = {
     firebase: {